ronniross/symbiotic-core-library/recommendedBibliography.md

 * Brian Swimme (*The Universe Story*)

 #### Philosophy of Science
 * Thomas Kuhn (*The Structure of Scientific Revolutions*)
 * Jeremy Lent (*The Web of Meaning: Integrating Science and Traditional Wisdom to Find Our Place in the Universe*)
 * Michel Foucault (*Madness and Civilization: A History of Insanity in the Age of Reason (Folie et Déraison: Histoire de la folie à l'âge classique, 1961)*)
 * Michel Foucault (*The Order of Things: An Archaeology of the Human Sciences*)

 #### Communication Theory
 * Claude Shannon, Warren Weaver (*A Mathematical Theory of Communication*)
 * Paul Watzlawick, Janet Beavin Bavelas, Don D. Jackson (*Pragmatics of Human Communication*)
-* Norbert Wiener (*Cybernetics: Or Control and Communication in the Animal and the Machine*)

 ### Novels